alya1007/chatter-room/README.md

 - **GetRoomsStatus**: Check the health of the chat service.
   - **Request**: `GetRoomsStatusRequest {}`
   - **Response**: `GetRoomsStatusResponse { bool healthy }`

+For each of the requests it will be necessary to implement a task timeout, to avoid blocking the service in case of a failure.
+If a user sends a message and the request to the chat service takes too long (perhaps because the chat service is down), a timeout is set.
+After this timeout, the client or API Gateway will cancel the request and return an error to the user, like "Message delivery failed."

+### Concurrent Tasks Limit

+#### At the API Gateway Level

+- Rate-limiting mechanism to control the number of incoming requests, ensuring that only a certain number of requests are allowed through at a given time.
+- Concurrency limit per endpoint, so each service (e.g., Chat Service, User Service) can handle only a specific number of concurrent tasks.

 ## Deployment and Scaling